Pets: A Love Like No Other

 Pet keeping may now have become a trend but in reality, we all need a best friend who is anxiously waiting for us to return home.
 It is priceless to see our pet run in our direction or sing in high pitch whine once we open the door.

 Bring us joy

 We can also train them to do funny tricks.
 Many have trained their pets to sing and dance along with them and it is the cutest thing to see.
 Having a little furball around the house uplifts everybody’s moods and they bring happiness to our hearts, especially when we see them grow cuter by the day!!

 This article was first published in BAMBI magazine in February 2020.

 About the Author

-Sadef is from Pakistan, is married to a Thai-Paki and has been living in Bangkok for the past 8 years, along with their 6-year-old little diva.
+Sadef is from Pakistan and is married to a Thai-Paki.
+She has been living in Bangkok for the past 10 years, along with their two daughters.
 She previously worked in the fashion industry as a women’s apparel designer and fashion merchandiser.
-Her passion for reading and writing since childhood has pulled her to BAMBI News.
+Her passion for reading and writing since childhood has pulled her to the BAMBI magazine.
 An artist at heart, she loves to paint in her spare time.
-She enjoys traveling, weekly visits to Sephora and is a big foodie.
+She enjoys traveling, weekly visits to Sephora, and is a big foodie.

 The views expressed in the articles in this magazine are not necessarily those of BAMBI committee members and we assume no responsibility for them or their effects.
 BAMBI News welcomes volunteer contributors to our magazine.
 Please contact firstname.lastname@example.org.